OsirisTerje/osiristerje.github.io/content/archive/2017-12-29-how-to-resolve-cases-of-visual-studio-no-tests-appearing.md

 </pre>
 &nbsp;

 4,5)  The new format includes support for .Net Core and .Net Standard.
-You *<strong>can’t</strong>* run tests using .Net Standard as the project type for your test assembly.
-You can *<strong>test</strong>* .net standard code,  using either .Net core or .Net framework.
+You ***can’t*** run tests using .Net Standard as the project type for your test assembly.
+You can ***test*** .net standard code,  using either .Net core or .Net framework.
 So ensure that your target is set appropriately, either:
 <pre>&lt;PropertyGroup&gt;
  &lt;TargetFramework&gt;netcoreapp2.0&lt;/TargetFramework&gt;
  &lt;/PropertyGroup&gt;</pre>